 The Story of Hagar

-The situation takes a dramatic turn following the birth of Isaac, Sarah's own son with Abraham.
+The situation changes following the birth of Isaac, Sarah's own son with Abraham.
 Sarah demands that Abraham expel Hagar and Ishmael, fearing for Isaac's inheritance (Genesis 21:14).
 This demand leads to Hagar and her son wandering in the desert of Beersheba, a perilous journey that places their survival at risk.
 In their moment of desperation, God hears the cries of Ishmael, and an angel once again intervenes, directing Hagar to a well of water (Genesis 21:17-19).
 This act of divine provision not only saves their lives but reaffirms God's promise to Hagar that Ishmael will become a great nation.